You’re interested in a non-clinical job and dreaming of remote work as a medical copywriter...

 As you provide genuine value to your clients and help them grow their businesses, you build a reputation and get referrals.
 Then your business really takes off. 🚀

-Both Sarah Turner's course and Jacob McMillen's courses include modules dedicated to client acquisition and getting your business started.
+Make sure the copywriting course you take include modules dedicated to client acquisition and getting your business started.

-Find the people who have done what you want to do and follow a similar path.
+Find the people who have done what you want to do and follow in their footsteps.

 What’s the Best Way To Quickly Become a Medical Copywriter?